pulb/mailnag/README.md

 ## Configuration
-Run `mailnag-config` to setup Mailnag.
+Run the `mailnag` command to setup Mailnag.
-Closing the configuration window will start Mailnag automatically.
+Closing the configuration window will start the mailnagd daemon automatically.

 ### Default Mail Client
 Clicking a mail notification popup will open the default mail client specified in `GNOME Control Center -> Details -> Default Applications`.